 Our guide details everything you need to install a campervan solar panel system.

-It’s written to suit any size of system so it makes reference to how to install multiple panels.
+It’s written to suit any size of system, so it refers to how to install multiple panels.

-It may come in useful when considering upscaling your set up though.
+It may come in useful when considering upscaling your setup

 There’s also a section about the tools you need to install your campervan solar panels.

-Some of these tools can be quite expensive so unless you expect to get a lot of use out of them in the future, try to borrow them where possible.
+Some of these tools can be expensive, so unless you expect to get a lot of use out of them in the future, try to borrow them where possible.